exercism/common-lisp/concepts/reducing/about.md

 `reduce` takes some other keyword arguments which may be useful in some cases.

-* `:start` and `:end`: these specify indexes into the sequence to cause reduce to work on a sub-sequence.
-They default to `0` and `nil` respectively meaning the beginning and end of the sequence.
+* `:start` and `:end`: these specify indices into the sequence which cause reduce to work on a sub-sequence.
+They default to `0` and `nil`, respectively, meaning the beginning and end of the sequence.
-* `:from-end` if this true then instead of working left-to-right the reduction will happen right-to-left.
+* `:from-end` if this generalized boolean evaluates true then instead of working left-to-right, the reduction will happen right-to-left.
-* `:key` if this is set to function then that function will be called on each element *before* it is given to the reduction function.
+* `:key` specifies a function to be called on each element *before* it is given to the reduction function.
+This function is *not* applied to the value specified as `:initial-value`.

 Some examples: